Why Multiple-Choice Quizzes Work So Well

 D. Chair

-That does not make the brain work.
+That does not make the brain work because the wrong answers are not realistic.

 A. Paris